 Rabbits, however, need something bigger.
 They need to be able to completely sit within the litter box and turn around without a problem.
 This will encourage better litter box behavior and allow your rabbit to be more comfortable while they go.

 While we’re on the topic of litter boxes, it’s also important to pay attention to the type of litter you are using.
-Most cat litters are clay-based which are not good for rabbits.
-They can end up causing respiratory irritation or clumping in a rabbits stomach (they sometimes eat the litter).
+Most cat litters are clay-based which is not good for rabbits.
+They can end up causing respiratory irritation or clumping in a rabbit’s stomach (they sometimes eat the litter).

 13. Not keeping an eye on their health

 Rabbits are prey animals and they have evolved to hide their weaknesses.
 This can prevent them from looking like easy targets to stalking predators.
 Unfortunately for us, this means that it’s really difficult to tell when a rabbit is sick.